WujekFoliarz/Dying-Light-1-DUALSENSE-MOD/README.md

 - Paste the files in game directory
 - Disable Steam Input for Dying Light

+### Note: This mod works completely standalone without any apps like DSX, turn them off when playing with this mod

 Please report any bugs or weapons that don't create trigger resistance